shakes76/PatternAnalysis-2023/recognition/DanielPfisterSiameseNetwork/README.md

 The graphs show that the model overfits because the training accuracy reaches nearly one after ten epochs.
 Different numbers of dropout layers or batch normalization layers are tried out to avoid this.
 However, I couldn't prevent that, so I finally left them out.
 The accuracy of the validation data stops heavily increasing at around 0.7.
 The loss function graph shows that the training loss decreases to nealy 0 and the validaiton loss settles at approximately 0.2.

-From these graphs, it can be assumed that the Siamese neural network has a good performance because the validation looks good.

 ## Testing